clemson-cal/vapor/README.md

 ## Credits

-Todo...
+This library was authored by Jonathan Zrake over the 2023 - 2024 Winter break, with significant intellectual contributions from Marcus DuPont, and Andrew MacFadyen.

 ## License

 MIT License

-Copyright (c) 2023 Clemson Computational Astrophysics Lab
+Copyright (c) 2023-2024 Clemson Computational Astrophysics Lab

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal